334-566-2023 (Main Office)

 How to apply

-1. Scholarship applications may be obtained by visiting myMAX.com or dropping by any MAX
+1. Scholarship applications may be obtained by visiting myMAX.com, dropping by any MAX

 2. The MAX4Kids Scholarship application must be completed by the student applicant only.